cerndb/SparkPlugins/README.md

 - [Experimental plugins](#experimental-plugins-for-io-time-instrumentation)

 ---
-### Motivations
+### Motivations and key use cases
-- One important use case for deploying Spark Plugins is extending Spark instrumentation with custom metrics.
+- **Extending Spark instrumentation** with custom metrics
-- Other use cases include running custom actions when the executors start up, typically useful for integrating with external systems, such as monitoring systems.
+- **Running custom actions** when the executors start up, typically useful for integrating with external systems, such as monitoring systems.
 - This repo provides code and examples of plugins applied to measuring Spark on cluster resources (YARN, K8S, Standalone), including measuring Spark I/O from cloud Filesystems, OS metrics, custom application metrics, and integrations with external systems like Pyroscope.
-- Note: The code in this repo is for Spark 3.x.
+- The code in this repo is for Spark 3.x.
 For Spark 2.x, see instead [Executor Plugins for Spark 2.4](https://github.com/cerndb/SparkExecutorPlugins2.4)

 ### Implementation Notes:
 - Spark plugins implement the `org.apache.spark.api.Plugin` interface, they can be written in Scala or Java